taowen/awesome-lowcode/on-the-criteria-to-be-used-in-decomposing-systems-into-modules/README.md

 I must emphasize the fact that in the two decompositions I **may not** have changed any representations or methods.
 It is my intention to talk about two different ways of cutting up what **may** be the same object.
 A system built according to decomposition 1 could conceivably be identical after assembly to one built according to decomposition 2.
 The differences between the two systems are in the way that they are divided into modules, the definitions of those modules, the work assignments, the interfaces, etc. The algorithms used in both cases **might** be identical.
 I claim that the systems are substantially different even if identical in the runnable representation.
 This is possible becuase the runnable representation is used only for running; other representations are used for changing, documenting, understanding, etc. In those other representations the two systems will not be identical.

+## (1) Changeability.

+There are a number of design decisions which are questionable and likely to change under many circumstances.
+A partial list:

+1. Input format.
+1. The decision to have all lines stored in core.
+For large indices it may prove inconvenient or impractical to keep all of the lines in core at any one time.
+1. The decision to pack the characters four to a word.
+In cases where we are working with small indices it may prove undesirable to pack the characters, time will be saved by a character per word layout.
+In other cases, we may pack, but in different formats.